einrob/VDT/vdt.md

 Static grid:
 The static grid consist of different areas with different scale of search windows.
 Far range, middle range and near range consists of windows that fit a car at different distances to the camera.
 As the cars gets smaller with increasing distance, also the size of the search windows are chosen to be smaller.

 The concept of the chosen search area is to (hopefully) detect cars as they enter into the field of view of the vehicle.
-Cars can approach from ahead and from the left and richt image border.
-As they got detected a detailed search is performed at the vehicle position in every frame to track the vehicles movement.
+Cars can approach from ahead and from the left and right image border.
+As they got detected a detailed search is performed at the vehicle position in every frame to track the vehicles movement throughout the image.

 Dynamic search grid:
 In my approach I do not apply a Kalman Filter to filter and predict the vehicles movement, I simply enlarge the search area around the last known position of the car to take the movement of the car into account.
 Because the cars moving quite slow in the project video, this approach seems to be sufficient.
 It would fail if the cars would drive much faster because they would drive out of the estimated search area of the next frame.
 I am elaborating a tracking architecture at the end of the project writeup in my section “Improvements”.

 ### Construction of the static search grid

-In the follwing section I am constructing the static search grid and show it in an test image.
-I am using the find_cars function in "debug" to get all the constructed search windows for the different areas and sizes I pass to the function.
-The function returns an array of bounding boxes without classificytion of the image patch which are concatenated to an array finally containing all the constructed bounding boxes.
+In the following section I am constructing the static search grid and show it in a test image.
+I am using the find_cars function in "debug" mode to get all the constructed search windows for the different areas and sizes I pass to the function.
+The function returns an array of bounding boxes without classification of the image patch which are concatenated to an array finally containing all the constructed bounding boxes.
 This array of bounding boxes is then drawn into the image using draw_bounding_boxes to visualize the whole defined search area.
 In the pipeline the function find_cars is going to return only the bounding boxes with valid classifications.
 Additionally the HOG visualizations for all three color channels are visualized.

 The HOG feature visualization is shown additionally for every channel of the image.
 It is possible to recognize the distinct gradient directions of the car.
 With a little bit of context knowledge our brain is possible to reconstruct the car shape only with these sparse features.

 #### Dynamic search window helper function - Area to scale
-Later on the scale of the dynamic search window at the last known vehicle position is going to be determinded by the area of the last detection window.
-In this section the interval change from Area to scale is implemented and tested too.
+Later on the scale of the dynamic search window at the last known vehicle position is going to be determined by the area of the last detection window.
+In this section the interval change from area to scale is implemented and tested too.

 ```python